Useful links and examples of batch

 Note

-QE from Compute Canada only fully compatible on avx2
+installations of QE and VASP from Alliance/Compute Canada only fully compatible

 Batch jobs*: Note users who use